j2store/userguide/app_advancecsv.md

 1. Before importing products by creating new csv file by your own, it is better to export the existing products and see how the file structure is.
 Click on **Export** button to export the products from J2Store > Catalog > Products in .csv format or .xsl format or .xlsx format.

 2. When importing new products via csv, you need minimum **visibility, product source, sku, price, title, catid, product_type** otherwise you can't create new products.
-    * **j2store_product_id** - You can leave this column empty.
+    * **j2store_product_id** - For creating new product, you can leave this column empty.
 The product id will be updated automatically, after importing.
     * **product_source** - Choose your content source here.
 For example : com_content, com_k2.
     * **Visibility** - This is place to enable visible in storefront.
 Enter **1** to make this product visible in store front.
     * **SKU** - It is most required field.
 Without this the product cannot be imported or updated properly.